-This is really here all those gorgeous wedding papers come into good use!
-If you haven't done so already, mail your invitations ASAP — these should be send out at least eight weeks before the wedding (12 weeks if you've got international guests).
+This is really where all those gorgeous wedding papers come into good use!
+If you haven't done so already, mail your invitations ASAP—these should be sent out at least eight weeks before the wedding (12 weeks if you've got international guests).
 Separately, don't forget to send thank-you notes for any bridal-shower gifts you received.
-You should also design and print or order your programs — have several trusted people proofread the template to make sure all names are spelled correctly!
+You should also design and print or order your programs—have several trusted people proofread the template to make sure all names are spelled correctly!

 Perfect Your Wedding Day Look

 These eight weeks will be full of fittings and final touches for your dress.
-Prior to your first fitting — where you can make any minor tweaks you want to your gown (change in neckline, trim train, etc.) — shop for your wedding-day lingerie, shapewear, and heels so you can bring them with you to ensure the perfect fit and length.
+Prior to your first fitting—where you can make any minor tweaks you want to your gown (change in the neckline, trim train, etc.)—shop for your wedding-day lingerie, shapewear, and heels so you can bring them with you to ensure the perfect fit and length.
 Try to keep your weight stable so that at your second fitting (four weeks before the wedding day) and final fitting (two weeks before), there won't need to be too many changes made to the actual structure of the dress.
-At your second fitting you'll choose your veil, jewelry and other accessories, which you should bring with you to all other fittings — especially your final.
+At your second fitting, you'll choose your veil, jewelry, and other accessories, which you should bring with you to all other fittings—especially your final.
 You should also start scheduling your hair and makeup trials.
 Browse our wedding hairstyles gallery for inspiration.

 Finalize Any Accessories

-If you and your soon-to-be-hubby are planning an far-away beach getaway or romantic European vacation, start gathering the documents you'll need for your international destination.
+If you and your soon-to-be-husband are planning a far-away beach getaway or a romantic European vacation, start gathering the documents you'll need for your international destination.
 Make sure your passport has enough pages, and that it expires more than six months after the end of your trip.
 And don't forget vaccinations.